· · · ·

 Such a distinctive combination of seven stars has excited the imaginations of many cultures.
 Its association with a bear is seen across numerous societies, suggesting that the connection is very ancient indeed, though in modern terms these seven stars form only a part of the astronomical constellation of Ursa Major, the Great Bear (representing a part of its body and its tail).

 Historically the shape made by these stars has also been seen in many other different ways: as a cart or wagon, a cleaver or sickle, and many other interpretations besides.
 In the British Isles, it is commonly called 'the Plough', with the three eastern stars forming the handle and the other four the ploughshare.
-In North America, 'Big Dipper' is the more usual name, reflecting the shape of a dipper or ladle (and being the 'Big' Dipper in comparison to the Little Dipper, Ursa Minor, nearby to the north).
+In North America, the 'Big Dipper' is the more usual name, reflecting the shape of a dipper or ladle (and being the 'Big' Dipper in comparison to the Little Dipper, Ursa Minor, nearby to the north).

 The Plough in the Sky